openapi-typescript-infra/service/README.md

 7. Setup infrastructure for interservice calls with tracing.
 8. Provide a central service runner that handles loading your service and getting to a running state in both development and production environments.

+Please see the plop-based [project builder](../create) for an easy way to build an example project.